chastell/practicing-ruby/persisting-relations.md

 the relations in the given system, not only many-to-many ones.

-The main advantages of this approach are its simplicity (everything is an object, relations just happen to share certain properties, like the object identifiers they reference) and potential higher portability (by not driving, nor tying the way relations are modelled to the given persistence approach).
+The main advantages of this approach are its simplicity (everything is an object; relations just happen to carry certain properties, like the identifiers of the objects they reference) and potential higher portability (by not tying the way relations are modelled to a given persistence approach).
 Having relations as proper objects can also help in producing aggregated statistics about the system (like ‘what are the hubs of the system – the most connected objects, regardless of relation type’).

-Additionally, when all of the objects in the system have unique identifiers ([of course PostgreSQL have a native type for UUIDs…](http://www.postgresql.org/docs/9.1/static/datatype-uuid.html)), relations no longer need to carry the information about the table/collection of the referenced object; assuming the system has a way to retrieve an object solely based on its UUID, relations become – in their simplest form – just triples of 128-bit UUIDs (one identifying the relation and the other two the referenced objects).
+Additionally, when all of the objects in the system have unique identifiers ([_of course_ PostgreSQL has a native type for UUIDs…](http://www.postgresql.org/docs/9.1/static/datatype-uuid.html)), relations no longer need to carry the information about the table/collection of the referenced object; assuming the system has a way to retrieve an object solely based on its UUID, relations become – in their simplest form – just triples of 128-bit UUIDs (one identifying the relation and the other two the referenced objects) plus some information about the relation type.